 Iwo piagba iwo songu siki la sam:

-It's the season of fresh sardines and fresh corns.
+It's the season of fresh sardines and fresh corn.

-We cherish eating fresh corns with fresh sardines in spices palm oil source,
+We cherish eating fresh corn with fresh sardines in spices palm oil sources,

 Not the Yesterday's stale sardines in the market,

 Nor Yesterday's frozen sardines for three days in the market.